CANNABIS-ASSISTED SOMATIC PSYCHOTHERAPY

 HARM REDUCTION PHILOSOPHY

-CASP integrates somatic, trauma-informed, mindfulness-based, and transpersonal orientations to the therapeutic process and operates within a harm reduction philosophy.
-As a harm reduction program, With the Flow Psychotherapy acknowledges the prevalence of cannabis use in our society and educates its clients in safe and responsible use practices.
-CASP is designed to reduce the potential for harm caused by cannabis use and maximize its benefits through education and guided experiences.
-Clients will learn mindfulness skills which, when paired with the cannabis experience, support them in turning towards and confronting difficult experiences or emotions, rather than using cannabis to numb or turn away from their difficult experiences.
+CASP integrates somatic, mindfulness-based, transpersonal, and trauma-sensitive orientations to the therapeutic process and operates within a harm reduction philosophy.
+As a harm reduction program, With the Flow Psychotherapy, LLC, acknowledges the prevalence of cannabis and psychedelic use in our society and educates its clients in safe and responsible use practices.
+CASP is designed to reduce the potential for psychedelic harm and maximize potential benefits through education and guided experiences.
+Clients will learn mindfulness-based skills that support them in turning towards difficult experiences or emotions, rather than using cannabis to numb or turn away from them.

 SET YOUR INTENTION AND BEGIN THE JOURNEY